Anti-modern slavery & human trafficking statement

-All London Global Support Office staff, Country Programme Human Resource and Procurement staff and Senior Leadership are required to complete a mandatory e-learning on preventing, identifying, and responding to modern slavery concerns within MSI’s operations and supply chains.
+All Global Support Office staff, Country Programme Human Resource and Procurement staff and Senior Leadership are required to complete a mandatory e-learning on preventing, identifying, and responding to modern slavery concerns within MSI’s operations and supply chains.

-All Country Programme Procurement and Supply Chain staff are required to complete training on the application of MSI’s Procurement and Supply Chain Manuals, which outline MSI’s approach to ethical procurement practice, due diligence and reducing modern slavery risks in supply chains.
+All Country Programme Procurement and Supply Chain staff are required to complete training on the application of MSI’s Procurement and Supply Chain Manuals which outline MSI’s approach to ethical procurement practice, due diligence and reducing modern slavery risks in supply chains.

 MSI Reproductive Choices UK (which is the division operating MSI healthcare clinics in the UK) requires staff in relevant roles to undertake advanced levels of safeguarding training which incorporates issues raised by modern slavery.

 The aim of MSI’s training is to raise awareness of modern slavery risks and equip staff with the knowledge and ability to consider modern slavery in procurement and recruitment practices, recognise signs of modern slavery and report suspicions of modern slavery.